 Living Chapters is a project about taking risks, seeking personal growth, and saying yes to what life throws at you.

-Living Chapters takes a look at how letting go of the outcome or destination can really lead you to the place where you had originally wanted to arrive at.
-It is a process in which the journey of self discovery is about the observation of personal and universal habitual systematic patterns.
+Living Chapters takes a look at how letting go of an outcome or destination can lead you to a place in which you had only dreamed to arrive.
+It is a process in which the journey of self discovery is about the observation of personal and universal systematic patterns.
 Take the time to stop and think what actions are yours alone and which actions are given to you by the environment, society, or people around you.
 What are you choosing to be and do and what are you habitually falling into.
-Make a space for yourself to really observe and examine the true nature of what you are without all that you have and do .
-Living Chapters gives you a peak at one person’s attempt at looking at these questions and testing them by experimenting with life itself.
+Make a space for yourself to really observe and examine the true nature of what you are without including all that you have and/or do .
+Living Chapters gives you a peak at one person’s attempt to examine and test these questions by experimenting with life itself.

 Living Chapters is an experiment in living without judgment and living without fear of failing.
-It is a process that utilizes a network of friends and family to assist in the discovery of self-assesment and underlying authentic truth.
-The year-long project documented in this blog was just the tip of the iceberg in what I see as a lifelong process of observing one’s own perceptions and patterns.
-In the upcoming year, I intend to continue the experiment and process in a new format.
+It is a process that utilizes a network of friends and family to assist in the discovery of self-assessment and underlying authentic truth.
+The year-long project documented in this blog is just the beginning of what I see as a lifelong process of observing one’s own perceptions and patterns.
+In this upcoming years, I intend to continue the experiment and process in new formats.

 To learn more about how and why this project got started read the Prologue

 Listen to Baltimore Radio Producer Aaron Henkin interview Beth Barbush and the Living Chapters players here